-These gluten-free chocolate graham crackers kick those packaged ones right in the pants.
-They have a deep chocolate flavor, a delightfully crisp texture and they don’t stick in your teeth when you eat them (what is that all about anyway?).
-And they’re dairy-free!
+These gluten free chocolate graham crackers are way better than any packaged graham cracker, anyway.
+They have a deep chocolate flavor, a delightfully crisp texture and they don’t stick in your teeth when you eat them (just me?)

 Plus, they’re naturally dairy free.
 And they’re the perfect crunchy cookie for crushing and making into a gluten free graham cracker crust (baked or no bake).